pytorn/hackr/README.rst

 An All-in-one library, safe for hackathon consumption.

-You can perform each and every task using a single library.
+You can perform every task using a single library.

 Features
 --------